 Creates green job opportunities

 Implementing green infrastructure creates a wide variety of green job opportunities.
-Each project involves a range of design professionals, community engagement specialists, project managers, construction workers and maintenance teams.
-Through agency leadership, professional and workforce training programs, and first source and minority hiring programs, the green infrastructure job ladder can eliminate barriers for under-represented community members and actively support an equitable and inclusive green infrastructure workforce.
+Each project involves a range of design professionals, construction workers and maintenance teams.
+The green infrastructure job ladder can eliminate barriers for under-represented community members and actively support an equitable and inclusive workforce.